 Naturalists-in-training will receive on-line instruction on natural history topics including botany, entomology, herpetology, and ecology of terrestrial and aquatic ecosystems of Wyoming, as well as nature journaling, and outdoor education and interpretation.
 Classes will be taught by professionals from Audubon Rockies, University of Wyoming and elsewhere.

-Classes will meet on Wednesday evenings, over 16 weeks, for one or two hours (see schedule below), and starting at 6 pm.
+Classes meet on Wednesday evenings, over 15 weeks, for 1 3/4 hour, starting at 6 pm (see schedule below) .
 Participants are expected to attend all classes, and to complete additional assignments between meetings.
 Most participants report spending a minimum of four hours per week on assignments outside of class.
-The final, in-person field experience is scheduled for May 21 & 22, 2022, location to be decided.
-Attendance is required to complete the basic training course.
-Participants must also complete and pass all assignments and assessments.
+The final, in-person field experience is scheduled for May 20 & 21, 2023, at Sinks Canyon State Park; attendance is required to complete the basic training course.
 Details are available in the Volunteer Handbook and Policy Guidelines.

-Participants should also plan to attend the Annual Meeting on Saturday, September 24, to honor the service of Wyoming Naturalists.
-Location of the 2022 meeting is yet to be determined--but plan for a fun weekend of learning and service.
+Participants should also plan to attend the Annual Meeting on Saturday, September 23, 2023, to honor the service of Wyoming Naturalists.
+Location of the 2023 meeting is yet to be determined--but plan for a fun weekend of learning and service.

 The fee is $175.
 Scholarships are available; for information contact Wyoming-Naturalists@uwyo.edu.